 We didn’t make that up—“ridiculously nice” is exactly what the Americollect website says.
 More specifically, it says Ridiculously Nice for 55 years.
-That’s a long time to be nice, especially for an organization.
+That’s a long time to be nice, especially for any debt collector.

 It’s more than a bit ironic for them to imply such a thing though—seeing a collection account from Americollect on your credit report is hardly ridiculously nice.